MicrosoftDocs/memdocs/memdocs/intune/configuration/device-firmware-configuration-interface-windows.md

 This profile includes the DFCI settings you configure.

-> [!WARNING]
+> [!TIP]
-> Be careful.
-Configuring and assigning DFCI profiles can lock the device beyond repair.
-The DFCI profile settings change the device hardware, and can't be fixed by re-imaging the OS.
+> Configuring and assigning DFCI profiles can lock the device beyond repair.
+So, pay attention to the values you configure.

 1. Sign in to the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431).
 2. Select **Devices** > **Configuration profiles** > **Create profile**.